Cwaniaak/-SCP-682-Synapse/README.md

 # SCP-682-Synapse
  ## Description:

-939-89 has a configurable chance to be SCP-682 when he spawn, he spawn as increased 939-89 with a configurable amount of hp.
+939-89 has a configurable chance(default 100%) to be SCP-682 when he spawn,
+he spawn as increased 939-89 with a configurable amount of hp.

 ### SCP-682 can: